Amazing accounts from survivors of the 1964 Alaska earthquake, the biggest quake ever recorded in North America.

 In the days and weeks that followed, Anchorage school officials had to come up with new places to continue schooling for many of the town's children, including elementary, junior high and high school students.

-It was yet another reminder that our lives had been changed forever by an amazing force of nature.
+It was yet another reminder that our lives we now changed forever by an astonishing force of nature.

 For those of us who lived in Anchorage when the quake struck, the picture above shows a familiar sidewalk where many of us had stood to watch the Fur Rendezvous, our winter carnival, the month before the quake.